mulle-kybernetik-tv/MulleSerializable/README.md

 # MulleSerializable

+## serializable/nonserialiable

 Experiment with `MulleObjCSerialiable` protocolclass that adds property encoding/decoding by just adding that protocol to a class.

 It works! :)

+## PROTOCOLCLASS macros

+Added some C macros to declare protocolclasses somewhat more easily.
+These will move to MulleObjC shortly.

-## This project requires mulle-clang 8.0.0 RC2 or better
+# This project requires mulle-clang 8.0.0 RC2 or better

 ## How to build